dominicfarr/minima_guides/minima_ec2/step2/index.md

 Check your User name, make sure it is configured to ec2-user 👀.
 Then, select 👆 the orange Connect button

-A new screen will open with a Terminal, allowing your to type commands and control your EC2 instance. 💪
+A new screen will open with a Terminal, allowing you to type commands and control your EC2 instance. 💪

 ![](terminal.png)